A list of characters from the Manga and Anime series Sket Dance. Beware of unmarked spoilers.

 - Bunny-Ears Lawyer: He tends to ignore rule violations (even shoving his paperwork onto his subordinates) but is a respectable leader when he decides to actually try.

-- Ditzy Genius: He's extremely laidback, and frequently acts without thinking (e.g. making a bet and later forgetting about it).
+- Genius Ditz: He's extremely laidback, and frequently acts without thinking (e.g. making a bet and later forgetting about it).
 But despite his antics, he's still the top student in the school, and later managed to get a perfect score in his university entrance exam without actually studying.

 - Manipulative Bastard: He has a manipulative side, which comes around if he actually proposes into it.